DanielBatesUK/photo-gallery/README.md

 When first using the upload page, you will be greeted with a 'Enter passcode' form.
 This is where you enter the text contained in the `PASSCODE` variable in your .env file.

+## Fonts

+Here's a credit for the designers of the fonts I used.

+- Cute Egg - Free for personal use only - by [Khurasan](https://www.creativefabrica.com/product/cute-egg-5/ref/53/)
+- Hany Petter - Free for personal use only - by [StringLabs](https://stringlabscreative.com/hany-petter)
+- Louis George Cafe - Free for personal and commercial use - by Chen Yining

+- Night DEMO - Free for personal use only - by [Vilogsign](https://www.creativefabrica.com/product/jolly-night-duo/ref/237966)

 ## Story

 I was getting married.
 We thought it would be good to have a place where our guests could share with us and upload their photos; of our special day.
 Therefore, I made this.
 And, thankfully, it worked very for us.
 I wouldn't dare call myself a 'programmer', I'm just a hobbyist.
 I have no doubt there are many things I'm doing wrong, or can be done way more efficiently.
 So I please be kind.